EmmanuelJeanBriand/BBLearnTools/README.md

 write_bbpool('pool4.txt', [Q1, Q2, Q3, Q4])
 ```
-After that, the file `pool4.txt` has been created.
-It can be uplodad to Blackboard as indicated in [the Blackboard help page "Upload Questions"](https://help.blackboard.com/Learn/Instructor/Tests_Pools_Surveys/Reuse_Questions/Upload_Questions).
-Then one can use the questions to create an exam, whose preview is as follows.
+The newly created file `pool4.txt` can be uplodad to Blackboard as indicated in [the Blackboard help page "Upload Questions"](https://help.blackboard.com/Learn/Instructor/Tests_Pools_Surveys/Reuse_Questions/Upload_Questions).
+Here is the preview of an exam created by uploading it.

 <img src="IMAGES/pool4.png" width=1000>

 ### Example 2: a pool of similar questions with different data

-We consider now the creation of a pool of 16 questions, all identical except for the numerical data.
+We consider the creation of a pool of 16 questions, all identical except for the numerical data.

 ```python
 from string import Template